St. Peters Food

 Restaurants may also use approved commercial food-grade sanitizers to wash whole fruits and vegetables.

-The City of St. Peters has its own trained food inspector who makes unannounced visits to every restaurant in the City four times a year.
-The inspector checks to see that restaurants are following these and other food codes.
+The City of St. Peters Health Department has several trained Food and Health Inspectors who make unannounced visits to every restaurant in the City four times a year.
+Inspectors check to see that restaurants are following these and other food codes.

 GROCERY TIPS: